rajarajan15/MusePlay/README.md

 - Displays the current playback position of the track.
 - Allows users to seek to a specific part of the song.

-### 6. Playlist Management
-- Users can view and navigate through the playlist.
-- Option to add and remove tracks from the playlist.

 ## Tech Stack

 - **Frontend:** React.js, Material UI